 Answer – The structure of the Indian Financial Markets is simple and easy to understand.
-But before going into the structure of the Indian markets let us first explore the layers of the Indian Financial Markets.
-After that we will look into the broader Indian Economy.
-There are two parts of the Indian Markets.
+But before going into the structure of the Indian markets let us first look at the Indian economy in general and then explore the layers of the Indian Financial Markets.
+This will help us in understanding the structure in a better manner.

 Indian Economy at a Glance